ndaidong/vim/README.md

 # or Fedora
 sudo dnf install vim

-# then clone it with all submodules
+# then clone this repo with all its submodules
 git clone --recursive git@github.com:ndaidong/vim.git ~/.vim

 # or HTTPS: